 So, there you go.
 The Cotter Bridge was officially renamed the R. M. Ruthven Bridge in December 1976, though few call it that.
 It was dedicated as a National Historic Civil Engineering Landmark in October 1986.

-A decade ago, a new bridge was opened north of Cotter… a four lane plain Jane featureless bridge that carries four lanes of US 62/412 across the White River.
+A decade ago, a new bridge was opened north of Cotter… a two lane plain Jane featureless bridge that carries four lanes of US 62/412 across the White River.
 Originally the Cotter Bridge was going to be replaced, but there was an outcry to save this landmark of the Ozark landscape and it was saved.
 It was renovated and reopened in 2004, outfitted with new lights to shine at night.
 It’s still a regal beauty, and if you’re in the area you might want to go check it out.

 To get there from the west, you’ll take a right off US Highway 62/412 just east of Flippin.
 From the east, it’s a left-hand turn onto US 62B right before you get to the White River, right on the west side of Gassville.
 There’s a lookout point on the Gassville side where you can see both the Cotter Bridge and the MoPac Railroad Bridge next to it.
 Take your camera.